awsdocs/aws-site-to-site-vpn-user-guide/doc_source/delete-vpn.md

-# Deleting a Site\-to\-Site VPN Connection<a name="delete-vpn"></a>
+# Deleting a Site\-to\-Site VPN connection<a name="delete-vpn"></a>

 If you no longer need a AWS Site\-to\-Site VPN connection, you can delete it\.

 **Important**
-If you delete your Site\-to\-Site VPN connection and then create a new one, you have to download new configuration information and have your network administrator reconfigure the customer gateway\.
+If you delete your Site\-to\-Site VPN connection and then create a new one, you have to download a new configuration file and reconfigure the customer gateway device\.

 **To delete a Site\-to\-Site VPN connection using the console**